Table of Contents

 - In Firefox, go to Tools > Add-ons

 - Hit the Extensions tab and locate Dregol on the list.
 Click Remove to get rid of it

 - Click the magnifying glass icon in Firefox search box and select Change Search Settings

 - Select the search engine to use by default and hit OK to save the changes

-- Select Search Providers in the navigation pane, locate Dregol, right-click it and select Remove in the context menu
+- Select Toolbars and Extensions in the navigation pane, locate the items related to Dregol, including the Dregol API, right-click each one select Remove in the context menu

 - Go to Tools > Internet Options